Advisory Tips on Making a First Class in the University

 1) Set a target and let it drive you: Rick Warren in his book, “The Purpose Driven Life” said “What on earth am I here for?”

-A quote said “He who has a why to live for can bear almost any how.”
+A quote state “He who has a why to live for can bear almost anything.”

-Another said “Having a purpose makes it impossible to merely exist.”
+Another state “Having a motive makes it unimaginable to merely exist.”

 Ask yourself, “what am I here for?”
 The moment that question is asked and you could supply an answer that relates to you coming out in flying colors, then setting a target that will drive you will be easy.